DollieWP/dollie/core/Extras/dollie-setup/readme.txt

 1. Search for it in the plugins section of your WordPress Dashboard and install it as you would any other WordPress plugin.
 1. Download it from the WordPress plugin repository: [https://wordpress.org/plugins/dollie-setup](https://wordpress.org/plugins/dollie-setup/)

-Once you’ve downloaded and installed DOLLIE_SETUP, you’ll be able to choose which package you wish to use: DOLLIE_SETUP Classic or DOLLIE_SETUP OpenLab.
-See our documentation for step-by-step instructions for installing [DOLLIE_SETUP Classic](http://commonsinabox.org/dollie_setup-classic-installation-guide) or [DOLLIE_SETUP OpenLab](http://commonsinabox.org/openlab-installation-guide).
+Once you’ve downloaded and installed DOLLIE_SETUP, you’ll be able to choose which package you wish to use: DOLLIE_SETUP Agency or DOLLIE_SETUP OpenLab.
+See our documentation for step-by-step instructions for installing [DOLLIE_SETUP Agency](http://commonsinabox.org/dollie_setup-agency-installation-guide) or [DOLLIE_SETUP OpenLab](http://commonsinabox.org/openlab-installation-guide).

 If you want to find out more before you begin, you can read our [Documentation](http://commonsinabox.org/dollie_setup-documentation), visit our [Showcase](http://commonsinabox.org/dollie_setup-showcase), or try a [Demo](http://commonsinabox.org/demo).